Agency Main Banner Content

 The Indiana State Department of Agriculture (ISDA) was established as a separate state agency by the Legislature in 2005.
-The Director of ISDA is appointed by the Governor and is a member of the Governor’s Cabinet.
 Administratively, ISDA reports to the Lt.
 Governor, who also serves as Indiana’s Secretary of Agriculture and Rural Development.
 Major responsibilities include advocacy for Indiana agriculture at the local, state and federal level, managing soil conservation programs, promoting economic development and agricultural innovation, serving as a regulatory ombudsman for agricultural businesses, and licensing grain firms throughout the state.

-Oct.
-27 - State Soil Conservation Board meeting
+- Jan.
+8 - State Soil Conservation Board Meeting

 - Dec.
 20 - Carty to lead state's agriculture economic development division

 - Dec.
 18 - Indiana Grown recieves grant to study program's economic impact